 Are Employee Referral Programs Worth It?

 Organizations looking to hire often turn to employee referrals as a way to drum up job candidates.
 According to the National Organizations Survey, more than a third of workplaces frequently do so.
 But what exactly are employers getting when they tap the social networks of their employees?
-Beyond a cheap way to spread the word about openings, the hope is that current workers know something about what their organization needs and will recommend well-suited and productive workers.
+Beyond a cheap way to spread the word about openings, the hope is that current workers know something about what their organization needs and will recommend well-suited and productive workers and reinforce their employer brand.
 Yet that may not always be the way things play out.

 Sociologists and other researchers have long studied how job referrals help jobseekers—research on how organizations benefit is sparser but growing.
 In one of the field’s classic studies, sociologists Roberto Fernandez, Emilio Castilla and Paul Moore delved into the hiring records of a bank’s credit card call center and found that applicants that came via referral had more appropriate backgrounds for the jobs they applied to, implying that referrals helped find good matches.
 A study of retail bank branches by Fernandez and Nancy Weinberg also found that referred applicants had more appropriate resumes than non-referrals, and that referrals were more likely to apply in months with fewer applicants, suggesting that employees recruited when the firm most needed them to.